 When it comes to education law, Clark Hill delivers the depth and legal know-how of a premier boutique supported by the full array of firmwide commercial and government law practices.
 Our firm offers extensive experience counseling public school districts, intermediate school districts, independent schools, community colleges, and universities on the legal issues that impact all facets of school operations.

-Our group stays on top of the ever evolving world of education law and proactively serves clients by providing legal updates and in-services on pertinent legal developments that impact their district and students.
-The breadth of our Education practice, as well as our geographic reach and state of the art technology, enable us to consistently deliver the specific legal advice and service our education clients need to successfully manage operations.
+Our group stays on top of the evolving world of education law and proactively serves clients by providing legal updates and in-services on pertinent legal developments that impact their district and students.
+The breadth of our Education practice, as well as our geographic reach and state of the art technology, enables us to consistently deliver the specific legal advice and service our education clients need to successfully manage operations.